 The simplest way to use safflower oil for your complexion, without entering the realm of commercial skincare would be to apply a few drops of diluted safflower oil (to dilute, you can add it directly to a carrier or buy one that is already diluted) to your skin.
 Start with doing so once per day as the last step of your nighttime routine.
 After giving your skin a week or so, try adding it to your morning routine as well, applying it just before any sunscreen or makeup.
 This will help further protect you from the sun, as well as seal in hydration.

 Potential Side Effects

 Safflower oil as a form of skincare is generally safe, non-toxic, and suitable for all skin types.
 But there may be limits to how much of this good thing is actually a good thing.
 It has been noted that high concentrations of safflower oil may cause skin irritation.
 Further, and in spite of the fact that it helps to keep pores clarified and clear, its occlusive properties can cause undiluted safflower oil to be mildly comedogenic.
-This means it can actually create clogged pores, which can bring on a host of undesirable skin situations.
+This means it can actually create clogged pores.

 Safflower oil is a skincare powerhouse, offering a bounty of benefits for you and your complexion.
-Try incorporating it into your routine and you too will have skin as fresh as a… well, safflower!
+Try incorporating it into your routine to reap the benefits.